 She was very pleased with the treatment her beloved story was receiving.
 Contracts were drawn and signed, and the beloved nanny and her amazing adventures were on their way to becoming immortalized on celluloid.
 During one of the conferences, a Disney writer inquired if Mary Poppins was considered ageless.

 “Not at all,” Miss Travers answered, positively.
 “She is precisely twenty-seven.”
 Coincidentally, this is precisely the age of the lovely and talented Julie Andrews, who makes her screen debut in the title role.

 Filmed in brilliant Technicolor, “Mary Poppins” also stars Dick Van Dyke, David Tomlinson and Glynis Johns.
-Robert Stevenson directed from a screenplay by BUI Walsh and Don DaGradi.
+Robert Stevenson directed from a screenplay by Bill Walsh and Don DaGradi.
 Walsh was also co-producer on the Buena Vista release.